Azure/bicep/docs/examples/201/cyclecloud/README.md

 With [CycleCloud 8.1](https://techcommunity.microsoft.com/t5/azure-compute/azure-cyclecloud-8-1-is-now-available/ba-p/1898011) now supporting Cloud-Init as a means of configuring VMs it seemed appropriate to look at using cloud-init in the deployment of CycleCloud itself

-This exemplar uses [Bicep](https://github.com/Azure/bicep) to deploy the Azure resource and has been tested with v0.2.14 (alpha).
+This example uses [Bicep](https://github.com/Azure/bicep) to deploy the Azure resource and has been tested with v0.2.14 (alpha).
 Much like Terraform, Bicep drastically simplifies the authoring experience and provides a transparent abstraction over ARM.

 Just edit or supply parameters to override the defaults